-- CDIS 500 Research Methods in Communicative Disorders (3).
-An introduction to research methodology in Communicative Disorders and basic experimental design.
-Focus is on the major types of descriptive and experimental research in speech-language pathology and the application of statistical reasoning.
-(F) - CDIS 511 Articulation/Phonological Disorders (2).
-Current concepts and special considerations in studying and managing articulation/phonological disorders.
-(S) - CDIS 512 Voice Disorders (3).
-Current concepts and special considerations in studying and managing voice disorders including alaryngeal speech.
-(S) - CDIS 521 Neuroanatomy of Speech and Language (3).
-Normal and pathological neuroanatomy and neurophysiology of speech and language.
-(F) - CDIS 522 Language Disorders (3).
+- CDIS 517 Language Disorders II (2).
+Evaluation and intervention for children and adolescents having language disorders based on standardized and other formal assessment procedures. - CDIS 522 Language Disorders (3).
 Current concepts and special considerations in studying and managing language disorders with emphasis on children and adolescents.
 (S) - CDIS 523 Practicum in Speech-Language Pathology (1-4).
 Supervised clinical experience, evaluating patients, holding parent conferences, administering speech-language therapy, and maintaining records.
 Attendance at a one-hour clinicians' meeting each week is required.
 Students must earn a grade of "B" or better in order to count clock hours obtained for ASHA requirements.
 (May be repeated for credit.)
 Prerequisite: Admission to the graduate program. - CDIS 525 Fluency Disorders (2).
 Current concepts and special considerations in studying and managing fluency disorders including stuttering and other related disorders.
-(S) - CDIS 526 Neurogenic Speech Disorders (2).
+(S) - CDIS 526 Neurogenic Speech Disorders (3).
 Current concepts and special considerations in studying and managing speech disorders related to neurological deficits.
-(F) - CDIS 527 Craniofacial Anomalies (3).
-Evaluation, pathomorphology, remedial management, and clinical procedures with persons presenting orificial clefts and other related disorders.
+(F) - CDIS 527 Craniofacial Anomalies (2).
+Evaluation, pathomorphology, remedial management, and clinical procedures with persons presenting oroficial clefts and other related disorders.
 (F) - CDIS 528 Dysphagia (2).
-Current concepts and special considerations in studying normal swallowing and in understanding, diagnosing, and treating swallowing disorders across the life-span.
-(S)
+Current concepts and special considerations in studying normal swallowing and in understanding, diagnosing, and treating swallowing disorders in adults.
+(F)

-- CDIS 529 Neurogenic Language Disorders
+CDIS 529 Neurogenic Language Disorders

-- (3).
+(3).
 Current concepts and special considerations in studying and managing language disorders related to neurological deficits.
 (S)

-- CDIS 531 Advanced Audiology (3).